 I Am Farmer by Miranda and Baptiste Paul

 Discover the true story of how environmentalist Farmer Tantoh is transforming the landscape in his home country of Cameroon.
 When Tantoh Nforba was a child, his fellow students mocked him for his interest in gardening.
-Today he’s an environmental hero, bringing clean water and bountiful gardens to the central African nation of Cameroon.
+Today he’s an environmental hero, bringing clean water and bountiful gardens to the central African nation of Cameroon with his farms.
 Authors Miranda Paul and Baptiste Paul share Farmer Tantoh’s inspiring story.

 The Book Rescuer by Sue Macy